07: General operational matters

 7.33: Taking mobile phones on test

-If an examiner takes their mobile phone on test they must ensure it is on silent or switched off.
+- make sure their mobile phone is on silent or switched off

-There is no objection to an accompanying driver using a tablet device or smart phone to take notes whilst on test, providing the device is on silent and does not distract the examiner or the candidate.
+The examiner must manage this carefully.
+There is no objection to an accompanying driver using a tablet device or smart phone to take notes whilst on test, providing the device is on silent and does not distract the examiner or the candidate audibly or visually (the latter may be by window reflection).

 7.34: DVSA Policy on the filming of driving tests